atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 - Atomic Data is less mature, and currently lacks things like authentication for read Access

 _Disclaimer: I've been quite involved in the development of Solid, and have a lot of respect for all the people who are working on it.
+Solid and RDF have been important inspirations for the design of Atomic Data.
 The following is not meant as a critique on Solid, let alone the individuals working on it._

 ## Atomic Data is type-safe, because of its built-in schema